| Cape

 Observatory:

-offers a range of interesting restaurants and specialty shops.
+range of interesting restaurants and specialty shops.

 Rhodes